-- 2.1 This Plan is intended to be implemented where attempted, suspected or proven fraud has been identified.
-Concerns that are required to be reported include, but are not limited to, staff committing or attempting to commit: - any dishonest or fraudulent act; - forgery or alteration of documents or accounts; - misappropriation of funds, supplies or other assets; - impropriety in the handling or reporting of money or financial transactions; - profiting from an official position; - disclosure of official activities or information for advantage; - accepting or seeking value from third parties by virtue of official position or duties; and - theft or misuse of property, facilities or services. - 2.2 External organisations' actions that are required to be reported include: - being offered a bribe or inducement by a supplier; - receiving fraudulent (rather than erroneous) invoices from a supplier; - reported allegations of corruption or deception by a supplier. - 2.3 This list is not exhaustive.
+- 2.1 This Plan is intended to be implemented where attempted, suspected, or proven fraud has been identified.
+Concerns that are required to be reported include, but are not limited to, staff committing or attempting to commit: - any dishonest or fraudulent act; - forgery or alteration of document, information or accounts; - manipulation or falsification of information or records (e.g. financial statements, planning applications etc); - misappropriation of funds, supplies or other assets; - false claims for salaries, wages or expenses; - abuse of remote working arrangements or falsification of timekeeping; - impropriety in the handling or reporting of money, financial transactions or assets; - profiting from an official position or duties, including accepting or seeking value from third parties; - disclosure of official activities or information for personal or thirdparty advantage; - bribery or corruption including the giving or receiving bribes or kickbacks; - undeclared or improperly managed conflicts of interest; - manipulating data systems, unauthorised access to systems or phishing; and - theft or misuse of property, facilities, or services. - 2.2 External organisations' actions that are required to be reported include: - being offered a bribe or inducement by a supplier or contractor; - receiving fraudulent (rather than erroneous) invoices or documentation from a supplier; - undisclosed conflicts of interest involving third parties and internal officers; - use of forged or misleading credentials, references, or company information; and - reported allegations of corruption, collusion or deception by a supplier or partner organisation. - 2.3 This list is not exhaustive.
 If you are in any doubt about the seriousness of your concern, advice and guidance can be obtained from the Director of Corporate Support Services.